UK court throws out Nigerian oil corruption case against Shell, Eni

 Eni, which has said it did nothing wrong, had no immediate comment.
 A Shell spokeswoman said the company welcomed the decision.

+The bank has said it considers the allegations against it “unsubstantiated and without merit”.

+The Shell spokeswoman said that, based on the company’s review of the Prosecutor of Milan’s file, it did not believe there was a case to answer.

-Reporting by Shadia Nasralla; Additional reporting by Libby George, Ron Bousso, Stephen Jewkes; Editing by Edmund Blair
+Reporting by Shadia Nasralla; Additional reporting by Libby George, Ron Bousso, Stephen Jewkes; Editing by Edmund Blair, Kirsten Donovan